Downtown Erie: Downtown redevelopment

 The Erie Redevelopment Authority made a master plan to redevelop the entire downtown area.
 As of fall 2009 the first phase was nearly complete.
 The first phase was the redevelopment of midtown.
 Other redevelopments of the downtown include: a $42 million renovation to the Erie Insurance Arena, streetscape improvements to 12th street, facade improvements to many downtown buildings, new building and retail development and new townhouses and residential condos along the bayfront bluffs.

+Lower Downtown

+Downtown Erie has undergone a revival in the early 2020s with the recent construction of apartments, specialty shops, a rock climbing gym, food hall, and public market.